-Compared to when I went visited Valencia for a few days and really enjoyed the city, I’ve never felt the same way about Barcelona.
+Compared to when I visited Valencia for a few days and really enjoyed the city, I’ve never felt the same way about Barcelona.

 That’s not to say that Barcelona isn’t an interesting city because it is.
 There are many great places to visit, and the history and culture of the city are very interesting.

 Anyhoo, as a long-term resident, my Barcelona travel guide should give you some good ideas on how to spend your time in this Mediterranean city.

 Barcelona Travel Guide

 Barcelona is located in the North-East of Spain, in the region of Catalunya.
-It’s the second most populous city in Spain after Madrid.
+It’s the second-most populous city in Spain after Madrid.
 The city has an interesting city.
-Like a lot of cities in Spain, Barcelona was founded in Roman times, merged with the Kingdom of Aragon and then assimilated into Spain later on.
+Like a lot of places in Spain, Barcelona was founded in Roman times, merged with the Kingdom of Aragon and then assimilated into Spain later on.

 As it’s located on the shores of the Mediterranean, Barcelona’s weather is typical for the region.
 The summers are warm and relatively dry, while winter can be mild and wet.

 Travelling to Barcelona

 As one of the biggest cities in Spain, travelling to Barcelona is relatively easy.
 Most flights go through the main airport, El Prat.
 The airport receives a number of flights from all around the world, so you shouldn’t have too much difficulty finding Barcelona flights.

 Prices are relatively cheap, especially if you’re travelling from the UK!
 My advice for finding cheap flights to Barcelona is to use Skyscanner and book in advance.
 You can find some great deals this way with Ryanair and Easyjet.
 I managed to get a flight for as little as £30, including check-in luggage!